keim/SolidML/README.md

 - "36 * {" => "36{"
 - space between number and command can be omitted
 ## Additional concept
-- box, shpere, cylinder, disc, torus, corn, tetra, octa, dodeca, icosa are available as the built-in rules
+- box, shpere, cylinder, torus, cone, tetra, octa, dodeca, icosa are available as the built-in rules
 - mesh, triangle, grid, line, point are not implemented
 - "set colorpool image:" is not implemented
 - blending only one member sat, bri or hue by "*s#f00,0.1"